Summerland disaster: Fire

-The fire started at around 7:30 p.m. on 2 August 1973 when approximately 3,000 people were inside and was caused by three boys who were smoking in a small disused kiosk on the centre's miniature golf course, and who told police it was likely started by a carelessly discarded match or stub.
+The fire started at around 7:30 p.m. on 2 August 1973 while approximately 3,000 people were inside.
+It was caused by three boys, who were smoking in a small disused kiosk on the centre's miniature golf course, and who told police it was likely started by a carelessly discarded match or stub.
 The burning kiosk collapsed against the exterior of the building.
-This part of the building was clad in a material called Galbestos: profiled steel sheeting with asbestos felt on both sides coated with bitumen, with no fire-resistant qualities.
+This part of the building was clad in a material called Galbestos: a profiled steel sheeting with asbestos felt on both sides, which was coated with bitumen and had no fire-resistant qualities.
 The fire spread to the wall's interior soundproofing material, which was highly combustible, causing an intense fire that ignited the flammable acrylic sheeting that covered the rest of the building.
 The fire quickly spread across the sheeting on the leisure centre walls and roof and through vents which were not properly fireproofed.
-The acrylic material melted, allowing more oxygen to enter and dropping burning molten material, both starting other fires and injuring those trying to escape.
+The acrylic material melted, allowing more oxygen to enter and dropping burning molten material, which started other fires and injured those trying to escape.
 The building's open-plan design included many unblocked internal spaces that acted as chimneys, adding to the conflagration.

-There was no attempt to evacuate the 3,000 people present until the visible evidence of the flames prompted a panic-stricken mass rush for the exits.
+There was no attempt to evacuate the 3,000 people present until the visible evidence of the flames prompted a panic-stricken, mass rush for the exits.
 The fire was contained in an internal space within the walls until it penetrated the interior, destroying the wiring of the fire alarm system in the process.
-One survivor (who was a child at the time) remembered her father noticing smoke coming from the ventilation shaft and had started to attempt to evacuate when the whole area erupted in flames.
+One survivor (who was a child at the time) remembered that her father had noticed smoke coming from the ventilation shaft and started to attempt to evacuate, when the whole area erupted in flames.
 The survivor and her mother were separated from her father and sister and stuck in the venue before being rescued through a window by firemen.

 Because of the locked fire doors, many people headed to the main entrance, which caused a crush.

-The fire services were not called for over 20 minutes, and even then the call did not originate from Summerland.
-Instead, the first call came from a passing taxi driver, while another came from the captain of a ship 2 mi offshore who radioed HM Coastguard and said, "It looks as if the whole of the Isle of Man is on fire".
+The fire services were not called for over 20 minutes and, even then, the call did not originate from Summerland.
+Instead, the first call came from a passing taxi driver, while another came from the captain of a ship 2 mi offshore, who radioed HM Coastguard and said, "It looks as if the whole of the Isle of Man is on fire".
 The Coastguard immediately called the fire brigade.
-The first responding fire crews realised additional resources would be required, and almost every resource available to the Isle of Man Fire and Rescue Service was mobilised to the incident (93 of its 106 firefighters and all 16 of its engines).
+The first responding fire crews realised additional resources would be required, and almost every resource available to the Isle of Man Fire and Rescue Service was mobilised to the incident, including 93 of its 106 firefighters and all 16 of its engines.